Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 * Based on U.S. dietary guidelines; your needs might differ.

-You’ll notice sugar and sodium are high; fat comes largely from the frying and the sauce.
-But the protein is decent, and if you make it at home, you can control how much sugar, oil, or salt you use.
+You’ll notice sugar and sodium are high in a typical serving—around 490 calories, 23g fat, 51g carbohydrates (with significant sugar), and about 820mg sodium.
+Fat comes largely from frying and the sauce.
+The protein content is about 25g.
+If you make it at home, you can reduce sugar, oil, or salt as needed.

 How to Make Panda Express Orange Chicken at Home (Step-by-Step)